Rule according to higher law: Examples

 Before the American Civil War, African Americans were legally denied equal rights and freedoms pursuant to formally valid codes prescribing the relations between master and slave.
-Although these codes were de jure fully suitable for application in legal practice, their enforcement by the US government de facto violated the basic human rights of a significant part of the population.
-William H. Seward famously proclaimed that slavery is forbidden under "a higher law than the Constitution."
+Although these codes were de jure fully suitable for application in legal practice, antislavery advocates argued that their enforcement by the US government de facto violated the basic human rights of a significant part of the population.
+In 1850, for example, during a Senate debate on the extension of slavery to new states and territories, William H. Seward famously proclaimed that slavery is forbidden under "a higher law than the Constitution".

-Generally speaking, the occurrence of such "justly enacted unjust laws" fully depends on the stance taken by the country's political leadership towards the rule of law principle.

 In some countries, political leaders assert that the rule of law is purely a procedural concept.
 Therefore, they argue that any government may strip its subjects of their fundamental freedoms or infringe their vital interests so long as that is done by way of a duly-implemented legal mechanism.
-For example, at the Nuremberg trials, in an attempt to justify their crimes against Jewish and Romani population of Europe during World War II, some of the former leaders of Nazi Germany argued that they had broken none of the laws that was effective when Hitler had been in power.
+For example, at the Nuremberg trials, in an attempt to justify their crimes against Jewish and Romani population of Europe during World War II, some of the former leaders of Nazi Germany argued that they had broken none of the laws that were effective when Hitler had been in power.
 It was only by invoking the rule according to a higher law that the Allied prosecutors overcame such defenses.

 In other countries, conversely, political leaders assert that all written laws must be kept in line with the universal principles of morality, fairness, and justice.
-These leaders argue that, as a necessary corollary to the axiom that "no one is above the law," the rule of law requires the government to treat all persons equally under the law.
+These leaders argue that, as a necessary corollary to the axiom that "no one is above the law", the rule of law requires the government to treat all persons equally under the law.
 However, the proclaimed right to equal treatment is susceptible to instantly becoming void each time the government denies a sufficient level of respect, dignity, and autonomy to a certain class of individuals or to human rights in general.
-Therefore, the unwritten and universally self-explanatory principles of equality, autonomy, dignity, and respect are said to overrule conventional written laws enacted by the government.
-It is those principles that are often referred to as "natural law."
-They also constitute the basis of the "higher law theory."